enarroied/Olympic-Medals-Taipy-App/README.md

 ## Note About Medium Article

 If you came here from [this Medium article I wrote about Taipy 3.1](https://medium.com/gitconnected/discover-taipys-3-1-application-builder-5b8333f2c184), I've changed (improved and refactored) the code ever since.
 For reference, I keep [this branch](https://github.com/enarroied/Olympic-Medals-Taipy-App/tree/taipy_3.1), but I recommend you take the current version as a reference. **The structure of the dashboard didn't change** (except the table with data by Olympics).

+## Changes made in October 2025 (WIP)

+- I'm experimenting with an object-oriented approach, where all the charts come from objects that hold the original pandas DataFrame as an attribute.
+I'm unsure of this being the right approach, but I'm liking how it looks.
+The code seems to be a bit slower.
+- I'm also experimenting with defining functions that "fix" some variables fopr the `Page` objects.
+The goal here is to reduce the number of arguments when I reuse them constantly, and make the code in the `Page` blocks smalles.
+- I'm also using this approach to extend the visual element capabilities, such as with the `create_text_from_file` function.

 ## Changes Made in September 2025